 4. Torre Abbey Sands – Torquay, Devon

-The English Riviera constantly tops the charts for the best beaches in the country, with an impressive array of awards and beautiful coastline.
+The English Riviera constantly tops the charts for the best beaches in the country, with an impressive array of awards and a beautiful coastline.
 In the heart of the English Riviera lies Torquay and Torre Abbey Sands.
 Featuring a promenade and some of the finest seafood restaurants on the south coast, Torre Abbey is the perfect spot for a summer holiday.

 With good disabled access to the beach, pier and promenade plus accessible toilets and sand chairs available for hire, the golden sands of Torre Abbey Beach (t. +44(0)870 70 70 010, w. www.theenglishriviera.co.uk ) are truly accessible and suitable for all travellers.
 Level car park approximately 250m from the beach.
 Access is level from the car park and then via a light slope down onto the sand.
-From car park to water is around 3 – 400m.
+From the car park to the water is around 3 – 400m.

 The perfect place to stay in the area is Crown Lodge, a smart and warm B&B with friendly hosts.
 The B&B has been recognised by the National Accessible Scheme as suitable for both part-time and assisted wheelchair users with two en-suite ground floor rooms to choose from.
-The ground floor double is suitable for assisted wheelchair users and features an electric bed, low level switches and en-suite wheel-in wet room.
+The ground floor double is suitable for assisted wheelchair users and features an electric bed, low-level switches and an en-suite wheel-in wet room.
 The ground floor twin, meanwhile, is equipped with an en-suite wet room with a fitted shower seat and grabs rails.

 5. Gyllyngvase Beach – Falmouth, Cornwall

-One of the five award winning beaches in Cornwall, Gyllyngvase is a breathtaking sandy stretch that’s popular with locals and holiday makers alike.
+One of the five award-winning beaches in Cornwall, Gyllyngvase is a breathtaking sandy stretch that’s popular with locals and holidaymakers alike.
 There is a host of wildlife in the plentiful rock pools to explore and if you are lucky you might even spot a dolphin out to sea!

 The beach has ample parking with designated disabled bays, disabled toilets and level access down to the shore.
-Sand chairs are available to hire from the Gyllyngvase Beach Café (t.+44 (0)1326 312884, e. firstname.lastname@example.org) for easy access to the beach.
+Sand chairs are available to hire from the Gyllyngvase Beach Café (t.+44 (0)1326 312884, e. email@example.com) for easy access to the beach.
 The car park is about 100m from the beach access is level again starting as tarmac and becoming sandy as you hit the beach.
-From car park to water is around 75m.
+From the car park to the water is around 75m.

 For accessible Cornwall B&B accommodation, situated, try the Lerryn Hotel which is just minutes from Gyllyngase Beach.
 With its friendly, informal atmosphere, you can be assured of an enjoyable stay.
-The B&B has been rated by the National Accessible Scheme as suitable for both part time and assisted wheelchair users and it has an adapted twin room on the ground floor with a wheel-in shower and beautiful garden views.
+The B&B has been rated by the National Accessible Scheme as suitable for both part-time and assisted wheelchair users and it has an adapted twin room on the ground floor with a wheel-in shower and beautiful garden views.

 National Mobility Hire: